Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Pretext-target task relatedness

 \subsection{Sensitivity of predictive SSL methods with respect to the input size}

-In a predictive pretext task, the size of input volumes determines the amount of spatial information from which the network extracts features, thus influencing the expressive power of self-supervised learned features.
+In a predictive pretext task, the size of input volumes determines the amount of spatial information from which the network extracts features, thus influencing the expressive power of SSL features.
 As a crucial hyperparameter for SSL pretraining, the input size adopted in pretext tasks needs to be thoroughly investigated.
 However, related works \citep{taleb20203d, zhuang2019self} only supply a brief description of the choice of input size.
-To assess the impact of input size on the self-supervised learned features, we pretrain SSL models using cubes of different sizes (see Table~\ref{tab:input_size}) and examine them in various target tasks (see Figure~\ref{fig:input_size}).
+To assess the impact of input size on SSL features, we pretrain SSL models using inputs with different sizes (see Table~\ref{tab:input_size}) and examine them in various target tasks (see Fig.~\ref{fig:input_size}).
 Below are our key findings:

-\textbf{The accuracy of proxy tasks increases as the input size grows.} The logic is that it will be easier for networks to predict transformations with more spatial information available.
+\textbf{The accuracy of proxy tasks increases as the input size grows.} The logic is that it will be easier for networks to predict transformations with more available spatial information.

-\textbf{The accuracy of proxy tasks and the performance of downstream tasks are not simply positively correlated.} Specifically, higher accuracy on SSL tasks does not imply better performance on downstream tasks.
+\textbf{The accuracy of proxy tasks and the performance of downstream tasks are not simply positively correlated.} Specifically, higher accuracy of proxy tasks does not imply better target performance.
 When the input size is reduced to 48, we suspect that valid SSL features could not be well-learned by the ROT model (At least the RPL model takes two patches as input instead of a single patch).
-This can explain why the ROT model with small inputs perform bad on both NCS and LCS.
+This can explain why the ROT model with small inputs performs poorly in both NCS and LCS.

-\textbf{The sensitivity of input size varies for different SSL methods and target tasks.}For the classification task, the variation caused by varying input sizes is negligible for both ROT and PRL.
-However, segmentation tasks tend to exhibit distinctive performance for ROT.
-That is, the ROT pretrained model is very sensitive to the input size of upstream data in segmentation, and it performs best when the input size of upstream data attains the same as the downstream data.
+\textbf{The sensitivity of input size varies for different SSL methods and target tasks.} For the classification task, the variation caused by varying input sizes is negligible for both ROT and RPL.
+However, segmentation tasks tend to exhibit distinctive performance when using ROT.
+That is, the ROT pretrained model is very sensitive to the input size of upstream data in segmentation, and it performs best when the input size of upstream data is closest to the downstream data.
 In contrast, the RPL pretrained model is robust to the input size.

-To prevent the risk of performance degradation caused by transferable features due to sensitivity to inconsistent input sizes, a simple proposal is to keep the input sizes of pretraining and fine-tuning data as close as possible.
+To prevent the risk of performance degradation due to transferable features being sensitive to inconsistent input size, a simple proposal is to keep the input sizes of pretraining and fine-tuning data as close as possible.